AbdulhamidAlelaiyan/lesson-w05d05-bootstrap/README.md

 </br>

+## Questions

+- What's the difference between a framework and a library?

 ## CSS Frameworks
 A framework is a standardized set of **concepts, practices and criteria** for dealing with a common type of problem.